How We Work

 Once the carer starts, clients are then able to direct care as they please, choosing when their carer will arrive, what their exact duties are, when they should take their time off and are responsible for paying the carer directly.

-As an introductory agency, we are unable to direct, supervise or control care, however, a member of our dedicated team is always on hand to offer advice and guidance.
+As an introductory agency, we are unable to direct, supervise or control live-in care, however, a member of our dedicated team is always on hand to offer advice and guidance.
 If needs change, or if things do not work with a particular carer, our team remain responsive and adaptable to make things right.

 Examples of the live-in care and support our carers can provide: